stellar/slingshot/zkvm/docs/zkvm-spec.md

 _var_ **expr** → _ex_

 1. Pops a [variable](#variable-type) `var`.
-2. If it is [detached](#attached-and-detached-variables), attaches it to the constraint system.
+2. Allocates a high-level variable in the constraint system using its Pedersen commitment.
 3. Pushes a single-term [expression](#expression-type) with weight=1 to the stack: `expr = { (1, var) }`.

 Fails if `var` is not a [variable type](#variable-type).